Jini's Gut Guide

 SYMPTOM TREATMENT SUMMARY - RECTAL FISSURES

 - If you get the FissureHeal suppositories, that's likely all you'll need to heal even deep rectal or anal fissures.
-Use at night, right before bed, and once or twice during the day if you feel you need it.
+Use at night, right before bed, and before/after bowel movements during the day, as needed.
 Follow insertion directions on the package.

 - Otherwise, try the other fissure remedies (aloe vera and comfrey) if you wish.

-- Take MetaCleanse ongoing to keep stool soft and formed, to prevent recurrence of fissures.
+- Take sprouted flax and chia powder with bentonite clay ongoing to keep stool soft and formed, to prevent recurrence of fissures.